IN THE HIGH COURT OF KERALA AT ERNAKULAM

 3. The prosecution case is that, on 15.11.2021 at about 8.45 P.M. due to political animosity, one Sanjith, a worker of Rashtriya Swayam Sevak Sangh (RSS) was attacked by the accused Nos.
 1 to 5 with swords and sticks, while he was travelling along with his wife.
 Due to the injuries inflicted upon the body of the said Sanjith, he died.
 The crime was initially registered against the five accused persons and during the course of investigation, the petitioner was also implicated as an accused alleging conspiracy.
 The petitioner was arrested on 23.12.2021.
 The petitioner is in custody from that day onwards.

-4. Heard counsel for the petition
+4. Heard counsel for the petitioner and the Public Prosecutor.

 The principle that 'bail is the rule and jail is the exception' is reinforced, emphasizing the need for timely trials and the protection of personal liberty under Article 21.